MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 For information about rotation policies, see [Automate the rotation of a secret for resources that have two sets of authentication credentials](/azure/key-vault/secrets/tutorial-rotation-dual) and [Tutorial: Updating certificate auto-rotation frequency in Key Vault](/azure/key-vault/certificates/tutorial-rotate-certificates).

-### Keep the development environments safe
+### Keep development environments safe

-All code and scripts, pipeline tooling, source control system should be considered workload assets. **Access to writes should be gated** with automation and peer review. **Read access to source code should be limited** to roles on a need-to-know basis.
+All code and scripts, pipeline tooling, and source control systems should be considered workload assets. **Access to writes should be gated** with automation and peer review. **Read access to source code should be limited** to roles on a need-to-know basis.
 Code repositories must have versioning, and **security code reviews** by peers must be a regular practice that's integrated with the development lifecycle.
-You need to have a process in place that **scans resources regularly** and identify latest vulnerabilities.
+You need to have a process in place that **scans resources regularly** and identifies the latest vulnerabilities.

 Use workload identities to grant access to resources from deployment environments, such as GitHub.